yesunesun/bAdminV1/prompt.md

 ### **Step 3: Review & Modify Files If Necessary**
 - Once the requested files are provided, **analyze them carefully** to determine if they need modification.
 - **Make changes only if required**, ensuring that the modifications align with project standards.
-- **Always generate the full updated file**, not just snippets.
-- **Check again for code complete**, if the generated code is not complete then generated the full code again.

 ### **Step 4: Request Additional Files If Needed**
 - If further dependencies or changes require additional files, **request them before proceeding further**.